Natterjack/natterjack_site/about.md

 # About Natterjack

 Project Natterjack is the musings and messings about in language design of [Will Speak][plingdollar].
 The language is designed to  have the simple power of a dynamically typed language, but in a statically typed one[^1].
+It is named after the Natterjack toad, a beast native to the UK that is well known for it’s love of obscure programming languages.

 ## About the Logo